-This reserve represents irrevocable capital contribution made by the founder of the Company, Valery Zolotukhin, on 13 April 2020 in the form of the equity instruments of Dodo Pizza (see note 18), which was made to maintain a strong capital base so as to maintain investor, creditor and market confidence and to sustain future development of the business of the Company.
+The reserve represents irrevocable capital contribution made by the founder of the Company, Valery Zolotukhin, on 13 April 2020 in the form of the equity instruments of Dodo Pizza (see note 17), which was made to maintain a strong capital base so as to maintain investor, creditor and market confidence and to sustain future development of the business of the Company.
+Decrease of USD 26 thousands (2020: nil) was attributable to disposal of several shares.